 In the white infinity net painting, she used acrylic to paint small circular shapes in white, over a grey background.
 The white dots are slightly translucent, and while the painted lines overlap one another, this created a sense of depth and dynamism.
 As a whole, it reminded me of waves and ripples.

 Death of a Nerve:

-1. How does the title affect your understanding and response to the piece?
+1. How does the title effect your understanding and response to the piece?

 Death of a Nerve, to me, sounds a little dark.
 Reading up about her, I understand why she chose this title, perhaps it was a representation of herself.
 You’ll be paralysed without an important nerve in your body.

 1. Kusama’s pumpkins represent “comfort and security” for her.
 (Please read the wall information) Talk about an object that would serve as a meaningful representation of a part of your past or signifies your family history.
 What is the object and why?

 Crystals for healing – Played a big role in my life for the past year or two.
 I have close to 40 of them at home, shared between my mum and me.
 My favourites are the agate and rose quartz.
 They bring me a sense of calmness when I’m in doubt.